-- K-8 students may be offered a temporary remote learning option for the duration of the Restricted level (Orange). - This strategy serves the following purposes: - It addresses continuity of learning in response to expected higher levels of absenteeism due to more students self-isolating as a result of COIVD-19 and due to concerns around safety as a result of the community based transmission; - It ensures that children who are at home on a temporary basis maintain a connection to their teacher(s) and classmates; and - It creates additional space in schools and classrooms to maintain as much distancing as possible for those who continue in-class learning and to reduce occupancy on busses on a voluntary basis.
+- K-8 students will be offered a remote learning option for the duration of the school year.
+Further guidance on remote learning for K-8 Schools is found here. - In providing remote learning, schools may access students to the Manitoba Remote Learning Support Centre for direct supports to provide or assist with remote learning. - This strategy serves the following purposes: - It addresses continuity of learning in response to expected higher levels of absenteeism due to more students self-isolating as a result of COIVD-19 and due to concerns around safety as a result of the community based transmission; - It ensures that children who are at home on a temporary basis maintain a connection to their teacher(s) and classmates; and - It creates additional space in schools and classrooms to maintain as much distancing as possible for those who continue in-class learning and to reduce occupancy on busses on a voluntary basis.